-The Novi Regional 911 Center serves as the primary 911 answering point (PSAP) for the City of Novi, the City of South Lyon and Lyon Township.
-The service area is approximately 70 square miles serving an estimated resident population of 76,388.
-Public Safety agencies served by the 911 center include the Novi Police and Fire Departments, the South Lyon Police and Fire Departments and the Lyon Township Fire Department.
+The Novi Regional 911 Center serves as the public safety answering point (PSAP), or 9-1-1 center, for the Cities of Novi and South Lyon.
+The service area is approximately 35 square miles serving an estimated resident population of 71,000.
+Public Safety agencies served by the 9-1-1 center include the Novi Police and Fire Departments and the South Lyon Police and Fire Departments.

 Let's look at how the 911 system works.